wuchris-ch/Finance-API-Alert-System/README.md

    - LLM interaction interface

 2. **Alert Bot**: The main monitoring service that:
-   - Fetches real-time stock data
+   - Fetches real-time stock data from Yahoo Finance
    - Manages database operations
-   - Handles notification dispatch
-   - Coordinates with MCP for decisions
+   - Coordinates with MCP for alert decisions
+   - Directly sends notifications to Telegram and other services
+   - Logs alerts to the database

 3. **Database**: PostgreSQL stores:
    - Price history